ivoa/TAPSchemaDM/doc/site/Design.md

 outline table definitions with some accompanying text.
 In trying to make a VO-DML definition of the schema there are some challenges due to the extra rigour in definition that this introduces.

-The design of the VO-DML definition has been driven mainly by obtaining a usable and relatively compact XML serialization, tables are children of schema, columns and foreign keys are children of tables, and the columns of foreign keys are references to columns defined in tables.
+The design of the [VO-DML definition](../generated/tapschema.vo-dml/) has been driven mainly by obtaining a usable and relatively compact XML serialization, `table`s are children of `Schema`, `column`s and `ForeignKey`s are children of `table`s, and the columns of `ForeignKey`s are references to columns defined in `table`s.
 Although columns are the only things that are referenced, and consequently the only model elements that actually need identifiers in XML terms, the NaturalKey constraint (new to VO-DML 1.1) is used with most of the other elements so that no surrogate keys are created.
-The FKColumns being a direct composition of the ForeignKey does not have an obvious NaturalKey of its own, and so does get a surrogate key created as well as the foreign keys.
+The `FKColumns` being a direct composition of the `ForeignKey` does not have an obvious NaturalKey of its own, and so does get a surrogate key created in the `TAP_SCHEMA.key_columns` table.
+In addition is is "natural" for the VO-DML tooling is to create foreign keys  to the "from" and "target" tables which results in extra `from_column_table` and `target_column_table` columns in the `TAP_SCHEMA.key_columns` table.

-In order for the columns to have a truly unique key in the XML serialization the column identifiers are made up from prefixing the column names with the table and schema names delimited with ".".
+In order for the columns to have a truly unique key in the XML serialization the column identifiers are made up from prefixing the column names with the table and schema names delimited with a period.
+The transformation from the XML serialzation into TAPSchema content has to manipulate these column names into the desired forms.

 ## Issues with TAPSchema